 Rosa bell's solicitor shaded the blue region to show the adverse possession land.to claim.

-This diagram formed part of Rosa Bell's certificate A in her planning application she submitted to Reigate and Banstead Borough Council (RBBC).
+The diagram referenced formed part of Rosa Bell's certificate A in the planning application submitted to Reigate and Banstead Borough Council (RBBC).

 ADVERSE POSSESSION LAND (Intent shaded in blue)

-This plan drawing was supplied by Rosa Bell’s solicitor, taken from the land surveyor's report.
+This plan drawing was provided by Rosa Bell’s solicitor, taken from the land surveyor's report.

-The red boundary line is at forty feet, based on Rosa Bell's front and rear dimension on their title deed.
+Rosa Bell's solicitor has set the red boundary line at forty feet, based on the front and rear dimensions recorded on her title deed.

-This strip of the Myers' land corresponds directly to the unshaded region shown on Rosa Bell's Certificate A plan, submitted to RBBC.
+This blue shaded strip corresponds exactly to the unshaded strip of land between the two properties (the Myers' strip of land), as shown on Rosa Bell's Certificate A plan submitted to RBBC.

-If Rosa Bell wishes to proceed with building her side extension over the blue-shaded region (against the Myers’ wall), then she must first submit a successful claim for adverse possession.
+If Rosa Bell wishes to build her side extension over this blue‑shaded region, (up against the Myers’ wall), she must first obtain a successful adverse possession claim.

 Title Deed Dimensions and Fence Positioning